Patrick Trémeau: Rapes from 1993 to 1995

 Between April 1993 and March 1995, Trémeau raped 8 women and tried to violate 5 others, always in the same manner.
 His victims were all women, from 20 to 35 years, with long hair (primarily brunettes), always with a job that made them return late at night.
 When he spotted a victim, Trémeau followed them to the building and usually waited for them to come back and park their car in the parking lot.
 Afterwards, he threatened them with a knife and raped them in the dark, where he couldn't be seen.
 His assaults always took place between midnight and 4 a.m., in the underground car parks of the 11th and 20th arrondissements of Paris.
 At the beginning of the aggressions, he would always be menacing, but once the victim subjected, his behavior changed radically and his words became soft, with him embracing and even complimenting the victim.
 When he raped, he always used a condom, and would sometimes throw the wrapper on the crime scene, without leaving fingerprints.
 In March 1995, he raped a woman almost every week.

 The police investigation was very difficult, because there was no exploitable index, and the composite sketches were imprecise.
-At the same time, in the eastern sector of Paris, there was another predator raging: Guy Georges.
+At the same time, in the eastern sector of Paris, there was another active serial killer, Guy Georges.
 Some of Georges' crimes also took place in underground car parks.
-For a while, the police believed that this was the work of a single individual, but only after arresting Guy did they realise that there were two different perpetrators, operating in the same geographical area.
+For a while, the police believed that this was the work of a single individual, but only after arresting Guy did they realise that there were two different predators, operating in the same geographical area.

-Patrick Trémeau was arrested in March 1995, for breaking cars in a parking lot.
+Trémeau was arrested in March 1995, for breaking cars in a parking lot.
 At the police station, during his interrogation, a policeman noticed that he was trying to get rid of an empty condom wrapper.
 At the same time during the interview, Trémeau's last victim, Gladys, was filing a rape complaint.
-She mentioned that she very well saw that her rapist wore yellow shoes, a detail which caught the attention of Commandant Bertrand, who noticed that Patrick Trémeau also wore yellow shoes.
+She mentioned that she very well saw that her rapist wore yellow shoes, a detail which caught the attention of Commandant Bertrand, who noticed that Trémeau also wore yellow shoes.
 Officers then made him take off his shoes and brought them to the office, where Gladys was, and she immediately recognized them.
-The police conducted a lineup, and among the group of men, through a beam splitter, Gladys immediately pointed to her rapist: Patrick Trémeau.
-She identified him because she remembered his gaze.
+The police conducted a lineup, and among the group of men, through a beam splitter, Gladys immediately identified Trémeau.
 Subsequently, the other victims of Trémeau also identified him, some managing to do it only by hearing his voice.

-Patrick Trémeau almost instantly confessed to all the rapes he committed while in custody, but denied having threatened the women with a knife.
+Trémeau almost instantly confessed to all the rapes he committed while in custody, but denied having threatened the women with a knife.